Real1tyy/PeriodicNotesPlanner/docs-site/docs/contributing.md

 ### Help Us Improve the Docs

-Periodix-Planner has **extensive documentation** covering a wide range of features and configurations.
-With such a large and complex project, it's challenging for one person to maintain complete accuracy across all pages.
+Periodix-Planner has documentation covering features and configurations.
 If you spot something that's incorrect, outdated, or unclear, **we'd love your help!**

 **How you can contribute:**